sigsum/sigsum/proposals/2024-11-vkey-conversion-tools.md

 * Output additional information, like key name and key type, either as diagnostic messages on stderr, or in some more structured way.

+* Output additional information in the comment field of the ssh pubkey format.
+Possibly with some configurability.

 * Output a witness line in trust policy format, with name and pubkey extracted from the vkey.

-* Should we have a way to process multiple vkeys, e.g., specifying multiple ones on the command line, orreading a file with a vkey per line?
+* Should we have a way to process multiple vkeys, e.g., specifying multiple ones on the command line, or reading a file with a vkey per line?
 E.g., for the case of outputting a witness line in trust policy format for each vkey?

 Taken to the extreme, we could have an option that accepts a format string specifying which parts of the vkey should be output, and in which order and format.

+First implementation should naturally do only the most needed conversion, but we should design it so that it's possible to extend with more features, in a consistent way.

 Or maybe there should be separate subcommands for each purpose, or even a different tool, instead of baking it into sigsum-key?